FrankHB/pl-docs/en-US/calling-for-language-features.md

 Mandatory of some features may be problematic in general, although they can be opt-in.
 They are listed in following subclauses.

-In general, making some features to be *derivative* (as *derivations*) in libraries (rather than being *primitives* specified by the core language rules) is beneficial for various reasons.
+In general, making some features to be *derivative* (as *derivations*) in libraries (rather than to be *primitives* specified by the core language rules) is beneficial for various reasons.

 * There are more than one styles of primitives for a specific but not precisely-defined functionality.
 Each has pros and cons up to the specific target domains.
-Fixed design of primitives can be easily harm to the general-purposed property of the language.
+Fixed the design of primitives can easily undermine the general-purposed properties of the language, thus [considered harmful](https://en.wikipedia.org/wiki/Considered_harmful).
 * Fixed primitives design may rely on other language features (like complex type systems) too eagerly.
 The dependencies are not easy to eliminate in practice, and it is particularly annoying when different pieces of the specification clash due to the premature complexity in developing a language.
 * On the other hand, derivations in libraries can be tested with different designs for experience on different domains, leaving the freedom of choices to the users.
 * Derivations are immune to the overhead and complexity (both in the language specification and use cases of userland) when they are not used.
-* Derivations may be developed and verified separately without interfere compatibility issues among language specification updates.
+* Derivations may be developed and verified separately without interfering compatibility issues among language specification updates.
 This enables the ability of parallelism in development of the language design.

 So better avoid a feature being ruled as primitives; otherwise, evaluate the gain vs. cost before introducing primitives to ensure such choice is indeed preferred.